 GoPro is no longer selling this model directly, but you should be able to find it at retailers such as Best Buy and Amazon for around $210.

 What to look for when buying a GoPro camera

-While all current GoPros (with the exception of the Max) share a similar design, there are a few differences, especially between the Hero9 Black and older models.
+While all of the best GoPro cameras (with the exception of the Max) share a similar design, there are a few differences, especially between the Hero9 Black and older models.

 With the Hero8 Black, GoPro redesigned the camera so that the mounting "fingers" — used to connect the camera to GoPro accessories — are built directly into the bottom of the camera.
 This way, you don't need to attach a case if you want to mount the camera to a selfie stick or some other device.

 However, unlike earlier models, the Hero8's lens cover cannot be removed; other GoPro models let you take this piece off so you can attach other lens covers, such as filters and the like.
 The Hero9 rectifies this issue.

 All GoPro models have a rear display which you can use to frame your shot and adjust settings.
 However, the GoPro Hero7 Silver (and the Max) lack a front-facing LCD, which on the Hero7 Black and Hero8 Black show your recording time, battery life, and more.
 Unlike the others, the Hero9's front display also acts as a viewfinder, which makes it easier to compose shots with you in it.

 Video and image resolution